hathix/cs50-section/handouts/week7.md

 # Hashtables

-Once you know linked lists, hashtables are actually pretty easy!
-You sort every element into a bucket and store each bucket as a linked list.
+Hashtables are just organized collections of linked lists, so once you understand linked lists, hashtables are actually pretty easy.
+You just assign every node to a linked list (a "bucket") and do the usual iterate/insert/search operations on the linked list.

 ## Create